mbridak/not1mm/README.md

 ![Log Display Window](https://github.com/mbridak/not1mm/raw/master/pic/logdisplay.png)

 The bottom half of the log displays contacts sorted by what's currently in the call entry field.
+The columns displayed in the log window are dependant on what contests is currently active.

 ## Editing a contact